StartBootstrap/startbootstrap-1-col-portfolio/README.md

 ### Advanced (Dev Environment with npm and Gulp)

-After installation, run `npm install` to pull in dev dependencies and then run `gulp dev` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
+After installation, run `npm install` and then run `gulp dev` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
+You can view the `gulpfile.js` to see which tasks are included with the dev environment.

 ## Bugs and Issues